ThomasTJdev/nim_websitecreator/README.md

 ## Argument (args):

-These arguments should be prepended to executable file, e.g. `./nimwc insertdata`
+These arguments should be prepended to executable file, e.g. `./nimwc cdata`

 * `newuser` = Add the Admin user.
 The `-u:<username>`, `-p:<password>` and `-e:<email>` args are required
   * `-u:<admin username>`